 “Son of a!”
 Kieper shouts inside his pickup.

 We’re approaching the access area at Lake Opposite, but the parking lot is clogged with trucks.
-The anglers have just gotten off the water and are loading their trailers.
+The anglers have just gotten off the water after chasing the fish of 10000 casts and are loading their trailers.
 Kieper pulls to the roadside and turns off his truck.
 He’s worried about being recognized and tipping the fishermen off to one of his best nighttime lakes.
 His anger, which borders on rage, is almost theatrical and a part of me wonders: Is this fit really necessary?
 When the trucks start to file down the road, Kieper covers his face with his hat and ducks beneath the windshield.

 So do I. I don’t mean to, but I just do.
 In spite of my cynicism, I’ve been with Kieper long enough now that I let myself enter his world and the adventure he’s created.
 This is all part of the hunt, and it’s exciting.